Hierarchical high-throughput screening of alkaline-stable lithium-ion conductors combining machine learning and first-principles calculations: Screening Methodologies

 \subsection{Hierarchical high-throughput screening scheme}

 Figure \ref{fig:screening_scheme} illustrates the hierarchical screening scheme that combines the use of the CHGNet model \cite{Deng2023_chgnet} and DFT.
 CHGNet is a universal machine-learning interatomic potential (uMLIP) model pretrained on the MPtrj dataset, which consists of over 1.5 million inorganic materials calculated by the Materials Project (MP) team with DFT \cite{Jain2018_MP,Horton2025_MP_new_review}.
 The CHGNet model has previously been shown to have reasonable accuracy in studying Li-ion conductors \cite{Jun2024_nitride, Zhong_2024_LZC}.
-We apply the CHGNet model for a fast pre-screening, followed by higher fidelity DFT calculations on a selected subset of compounds.
+We apply the CHGNet model for a fast pre-screening (see Figure S\ref{fig:chgnet_error} for the benchmark test on the CHGNet-relaxed energy), followed by higher fidelity DFT calculations on a selected subset of compounds.
 Starting with 313,217 and 6,823 candidates with NASICON and garnet structures, we perform structure relaxation using the pretrained CHGNet.
 In the pre-screening step, energy above hull is computed by comparing the CHGNet-relaxed energy with the convex hull constructed from all competing phases available in the MP.
-Compounds with $E_{hull} < 100$ meV/atom are selected for further evaluation of their chemical, electrochemical, and alkaline stabilities (see Methods for detailed screening criteria).
+Compounds with $E_{hull} < 100$ meV/atom are selected for further evaluation of their chemical, electrochemical, and alkaline stabilities (see Table S\ref{tab:screen_criteria_NASICON} and Table S\ref{tab:screen_criteria_garnet} in the Supplemental Information for detailed screening criteria).
 This pre-screening step yields 1,804 NASICON and 1,225 garnet candidate compounds.
-In the subsequent DFT-screening step, we re-relax the pre-screened candidates with DFT calculations.
+In the subsequent DFT-screening step, we re-relax the pre-screened candidates with DFT calculations, starting from the CHGNet-relaxed structures.
 The energy above hull is reevaluated using the DFT-relaxed energy, and the candidates are further downselected with a tighter criterion $E_{hull} < 25$ meV/atom.
 For the compounds that meet this criterion, we recalculate chemical, electrochemical, and alkaline stabilities using the DFT-relaxed energies.
 The screening criteria of chemical, electrochemical, and alkaline stabilities for NASICON and garnet compounds differ slightly between the CHGNet pre-screening and DFT downselection steps.
-The specific criteria, along with the rationale behind them are detailed in Tables \ref{tab:screen_criteria_garnet} and \ref{tab:screen_criteria_NASICON} in the Methods section.
+The rationales behind the screening criteria are detailed in the Section S\ref{sec:rationale} in the Supplemental Information.
 Our hierarchical screening ultimately identifies 81 NASICON (74 SSEs and 7 MIECs) and 128 garnet (121 SSEs and 7 MIECs) compounds.